Who Should Attend

 Our community is global.
 This creates challenges that cannot easily be solved using asynchronous, low-bandwidth communication tools.
-Getting technical community members to meet in-person regularly is essential to build the amount of shared understandings and trust that is necessary to successfully cooperate.
+Getting technical community members to meet regularly is essential to build the amount of shared understandings and trust that is necessary to successfully cooperate.
 Participants to the event are therefore a lot more productive and efficient the rest of the year.

 Code of Conduct

 All attendees of the Project Teams Gathering must follow the OpenInfra Foundation community Code of Conduct.